gauthamvasan/gauthamvasan.github.io/_posts/2023-10-25-simulators-and-moravec-paradox.md

 4. <b>Domain randomization</b> is a crucial step in all sim-to-real approaches.
 This has more to do with robustness to changes rather than online adaptation.
 With sim-to-real, we want to expose the agent to as many scenarios as possible in the simulator before deployment.
 OpenAI's [solving a Rubik's cube with a robot hand](https://openai.com/research/solving-rubiks-cube_) demo is a fantastic showcase of this approach.
     -  *The focus is not really on learning on the fly, but rather being robust to perturbations.*
 5. <b>World models</b>: The simulator is a pseudo-reinforcement-learning-model which can help learn a value function better (assuming its a good simulator)
-    - *This however is not the same as learning a world model, rather trying to replicate the world to solve a very specific real world task*"
+    - *This, however is not the same as learning a world model, rather trying to replicate the world to solve a very specific real-world task*"

 While sim-to-real has its merits, I believe it may not be sufficient as there are key limitations that still need to be addressed.

 ### ❌ Limitations of Sim-to-Real
 1. <b>Sim-to-Real Gap</b>: We are limited in our ability to replicate the real world.
-Our simulators, for example, cannot faitfully replicate friction or contact dynamics.
+Our simulators, for example, cannot faithfully replicate friction or contact dynamics.
 Small errors in simulations can compound and significantly degrade the performance of policies learned in simulation when applied to real robots.
-2. <b>Accuracy of simularors</b>: While techniques such as [domain randomization](https://lilianweng.github.io/posts/2019-05-05-domain-randomization/), and domain adaptation can help mitigate these limitations, they may not be sufficient for tasks requiring detailed simulations, especially in domains like agricultural robotics.
+2. <b>Accuracy of simulators</b>: While techniques such as [domain randomization](https://lilianweng.github.io/posts/2019-05-05-domain-randomization/), and domain adaptation can help mitigate these limitations, they may not be sufficient for tasks requiring detailed simulations, especially in domains like agricultural robotics.
 3. <b>Cost of building simulators</b>: Another concern for me is that no one discusses the computational expenses associated with simulators.
 High-fidelity simulators can be extremely costly to both develop and maintain.

 To answer the question posed at the start of this section - No, but...